Home

 December 1843 – John C. Fremont and his U.S. Army expedition explore Central Oregon.

 1851 – Thomas Clark names Pilot Butte.
 His family is the first non-Indian party to camp on the future site of Bend.
-Thomas’s nineteen year-old daughter, Grace, recuperates from severe wounds received in an Indian raid which cost the party the lives of Grace’s brother and mother, another man, and all the horses and cattle they were driving to Oregon from the East.
+Thomas’s nineteen year-old sister, Grace, recuperates from severe wounds received in an Indian raid which cost the party the lives of Grace’s brother and mother, another man, and all the horses and cattle they were driving to Oregon from the East.
 In 1853, Grace marries her father’s partner, Jackson J. Vandevert and, in 1854, gives birth to William Plutarch Vandevert, founder of Vandevert Ranch.

 April 25, 1867 – Teanamad, frontier raider, rustles his last 25 head of cattle from a stagecoach station.
-Known to the whites as Chief Paulina, Teanamade abandoned treaties, killed settlers, defeated the U.S. Army and other Indians, and drove almost every white resident out of north central Oregon.
+Known to the whites as Chief Paulina, Teanamade abandoned treaties, killed settlers, defeated the U.S.Army and other Indians, and drove almost every white resident out of north central Oregon.
 On April 26, while driving a stagecoach, James Clark, brother of Grace Clark, spots Teanamad and recognizes him only as the man who earlier burned Clark’s ranch.
 With Howard Maupin and at least one other man, Clark tracks Chief Paulina to his camp on Trout Creek, Jefferson County, and shoots him dead.
 Today there are more locations in Central Oregon named for Chief Paulina than for any other person, including Paulina Peak (right) which overlooks Vandevert Ranch.

 1904 – Bend is platted by its founder, A.M.
 Drake, who sees great opportunities for irrigation nearby and seeks advice from Bill Vandevert, whom he had met earlier in Arizona.
 Bend is incorporated January 4, 1905.